mubaraqwahab/thinkdev/src/lessons/06-bindings-again.md

 ### Keywords and reserved words

-TODO: introduce the two terms; differentiate btw them; their similarities for our purposes.

-A word with a special meaning in a programming language is called a <i>keyword</i>.
-Most keywords in JavaScript are also reserved words &mdash; that is, they're not valid identifiers.
-Examples are `if`, `else`, `typeof`, and `null`.
+You might come across these two terms, keyword and reserved word.
+How are they different?
+Let's define them:

+A <dfn>keyword</dfn> is a word in a programming language that has a special meaning.
+The word `if` in JavaScript is a keyword because it's used to start an `if` statement.

+A <dfn>reserved word</dfn> is a word that is not a valid name.
+The word `if` in JavaScript is also a reserved word because you can't use it as a (variable) name.

+Most keywords in JavaScript are also reserved words, and vice versa, so we'll use the two terms interchangeably for our purposes.